 There’s also a misconception as to how it all works.
 Many people think, and I was one of them, that people simply turn up to a foodbank and are handed a parcel, before trotting off home to have their dinner and returning again in a couple of days.
 The fact is, you actually have to be referred to a foodbank via an agency, who provide a voucher detailing your entitlement based on whether you are a single person, a couple, or a family.
 Each food parcel is made up by the fantastic team of volunteers, created with your donations, and the correct parcel is handed out based on the individual’s needs.

-Eleanor Kelleher, project co-ordinator at Perth Foodbank, has been in her role for just over two months.
+Eleanor Kelleher, project co-ordinator at Perth Foodbank, has been in her role for just over six months.
 She was previously a volunteer and is responsible for overseeing the day-to-day operations and working with her team of generous volunteers.
 One of the things that she first noticed when she took up her post was the kind of people who are desperately in need of their help.

 “One thing that strikes everyone here is the types of people who use the foodbank – it’s not always what you’d expect.
 People fall on hard times and literally have no other option but to seek our help.
 People fall on hard times and literally have no other option but to seek our help.
 We had a woman come to us just the other day who had a very large family to feed.
 She had never used a foodbank before, had always worked and she had savings.
 She was made redundant five months ago and pretty soon, all the money she had as a cushion was gone.
 I knew she didn’t want to be coming to us, but in that situation, there’s nothing else you can do.

 “People can fall on hard times and be left with no alternative.
 I’d be absolutely delighted if my job became obsolete and we could close down because that would mean that nobody was going hungry and everybody could afford to eat.
 Unfortunately, it doesn’t look like that’s going to happen anytime soon.”